Rayman Legends: Development

 The game was first leaked in an online marketing survey, which hinted that the upcoming "Rayman Origins 2" would include dragons, vampires, ghosts, the return of the Land of the Livid Dead and also someone dear to the Rayman series, in addition to returning features from its predecessor.
 Subsequently, Ubisoft registered the domain names "RaymanLegends.com" and "Rayman-Legends.com".

 On 27 April 2012, the game's first trailer was leaked, revealing several details about it, including new playable characters, as well as the inclusion of online multiplayer.
 The end of the trailer also showcased Wii U exclusive features such as the use of NFC to make figures placed on the touchscreen appear on the game, as demonstrated with figures of Rabbids and Ezio from Assassin's Creed.
 Ubisoft later released a statement that confirmed its development, though stated it was "intended as a purely internal demonstrative video, and in no way represents the final game, the final console or their features."

-The game was officially unveiled for the Wii U and demonstrated by Ubisoft at the Electronic Entertainment Expo 2012 trade show, Murfy appeared as a playable character in the demo.
+The game was officially unveiled for the Wii U and demonstrated by Ubisoft at the E3 2012 trade show, Murfy appeared as a playable character in the demo.
 Though Ubisoft has only confirmed the game's release on the Wii U, Ubisoft senior game manager Michael Micholic stated that Ubisoft is considering PS3, Xbox 360 and PC versions of Rayman Legends as "we're looking at a lot of different launch options".
 A trailer released at Gamescom 2012 revealed it would be exclusive to the Wii U.

 It was originally set to be released on 30 November 2012 (as a Wii U launch title).
 However, on 8 October 2012, it was reported to be delayed.
 On 13 December 2012, a demo of the game was released on the Wii U eShop.
 The official release date was revealed to be 26 February 2013, but was delayed further to September 2013 to allow for the title to have a simultaneous release on PlayStation 3 and Xbox 360.
 This delay upset fans since the developer had stated that the Wii U version was already finished.
 Fans started a petition for the game to be released on the original date on the Wii U, which had over 11,000 people signed onto it.
 To appease fans, Ubisoft said the Wii U would get another exclusive demo in the future, however this was just as negatively received.
 Developers that worked on the game have also expressed their distaste for the delay, while creator Michel Ancel was photographed with protesters campaigning for the release of the game.